raspberrypilearning/sensory-gadget/en/step_6.md

 Here are some other ideas you could try:
 + Do some testing with your audience then improve usability
-+ Add more buzzers and input controls
++ Add more input or output components
 + Continue to craft your device to improve the structure or design
-+ Add lights to your machine using LEDs

 --- /task ---